lash0000/CAP101/README.md

 ## Installation
 > [!NOTE]
-> During installation, just ignore errors from mismanaged versions from `serverless-dotenv-plugin` and `serverless-offline`.
+> During installation, just ignore errors from mismanaged versions from `serverless-dotenv-plugin` and `serverless-offline` if you to add more dependencies just do `npm install <pkgname> --force`.

 ```term
 npm install